Diagnosis of oral cancer

 Heart and lung function tests

-The doctors may order heart and lung function tests to check how well the heart and lungs are working and make sure you are healthy enough to have and recover from surgery or anesthesia.
+You may have these tests to see if you are healthy enough to have and recover from surgery.
 An electrocardiogram (ECG) measures the electrical activity in the heart.
 An echocardiogram (echo) uses ultrasound to look at the structure and motion of the heart.

-Lung function tests (also called pulmonary function tests) measure how much air your lungs can hold and how well you can let the air out of your lungs.
+Lung function tests (also called pulmonary function tests) measure how much air the lungs can hold and how well a person can let air out of the lungs.

-Find out more about ECG, echo and pulmonary function tests.
+Find out more about ECG, echo and lung function tests.

 Questions to ask your healthcare team

-To make the decisions that are right for you, ask your healthcare team questions about a diagnosis.
+Find out more about a diagnosis.
+To make the decisions that are right for you, ask your healthcare team questions about diagnosis.

 Expert review and references